A minimally invasive, hands on treatment that treats the person as a whole.

 Treatment is based on the premise that the body always tends towards equilibrium and that it has an innate healing capacity, which the Osteopath aims to support and foster.

-Osteopathic treatment is relatively gentle and focuses on the musculoskeletal system with its associated muscles, tendons, ligaments, membranes, bones and joints.
+Osteopathic treatment at BlossomingMe is relatively gentle and focuses on the musculoskeletal system with its associated muscles, tendons, ligaments, membranes, bones and joints.

-It’s believed that benefits to the nervous, endocrine, circulatory, respiratory and digestive systems as well as the musculoskeletal system occurs through positively affecting the fluid flow of the body – increasing oxygen and nutrient supply to the cells, and waste removal through the lymphatic system.
+Benefits to the nervous, endocrine, circulatory, respiratory and digestive systems as well as the musculoskeletal system likely occur through positively affecting the fluid flow of the body – increasing oxygen and nutrient supply to the cells, and waste removal through the lymphatic system.